-The Wildlife Landowner of the Year Award:
+The Wildlife Steward of the Year Award:

 Recognizes the important contributions that private landowners have made to improve habitat for wildlife in Colorado.

 Promotes the creation and improvement of habitat on private and public land by acknowledging efforts of landowners.